 Every five years, SERS is required to conduct an actuarial experience study to determine whether the assumptions used in its annual actuarial valuation remain accurate based on current and anticipated demographic trends and economic conditions.
-The 18^{th} Investigation of Actuarial Experience study for the period 2011 - 2015 was released in March 2016.
-The actuary, under oversight of the SERS Board, reviewed economic assumptions (such as employee turnover, retirement, disability, and death rates).
+The 19th Investigation of Actuarial Experience study for the period 2015 - 2019 was released and approved by the SERS Board in July 2020.
+The study recommended decreasing the investment rate of return and inflation assumptions to 7.00% and 2.5%, respectively for 2020 from 7.125% and 2.6%, respectively, for 2019.
+The study also recommended reducing rates of career salary growth, more favorable annuitant mortality assumptions, and several other changes.
+The study can be viewed at www.SERS.pa.gov.